 NOTE: I am actively looking for post-docs, graduate students, and undergraduate students to work in the below research areas with me.

-I believe basic research that comes from large-scale measurements synergizes well with operationalizing new solutions and conducting structured research investigations into real-world cybersecurity and Internet security problems.
+I believe basic research that comes from large-scale measurements and data analyses synergizes well with operationalizing new solutions and conducting structured research investigations into real-world cybersecurity and Internet security problems.
+My research involves large-scale measurements, data analyses, and system development.
 Areas and protocols that I work most directly with include securing core Internet protocols like the Domain Name System (DNS) with DNSSEC, security approaches to inter-domain routing in the Border Gateway Protocol (BGP), Distributed Denial of Service (DDoS) attacks, secure cryptographic key learning for dependent systems using DNS-based Authentication of Named Entities (DANE), and ways to apply DANE to opportunistic object-level and session-level security to these and other arenas.
 My research has applicability in settings like cybersecurity information sharing (STIX/TAXII, Communities of Trust, etc.), securing email, a security substrate for Internet of Things (IoT) deployments, mobile Healthcare (mHealth), and CyberPhysical Systems (CPS).